 GROUNDS FOR APPEAL

-Either party may appeal a substantive decision of the Press Ombudsman, or a decision of a sub-committee of the Press Council where the Press Ombudsman has exercised his power to refer a complaint directly to the Press Council.
+Either party may appeal a substantive decision of the Press Ombudsman, or a decision of a sub-committee of the Press Council where the Press Ombudsman has exercised her power to refer a complaint directly to the Press Council.
 The appeal will be considered on one or both of the following grounds:

 - The procedures followed in making the decision were not in accordance with the published procedures for submitting and considering complaints.

 - That there has been an error in the Press Ombudsman’s or Press Council sub-committee’s application of the Principles of the Code of Practice.

 - An appeal must be made in writing and be submitted to the Chairman of the Press Council to arrive not later than ten working days after the date of the Press Ombudsman’s decision on the complaint.
 Exceptionally, and on a case by case basis, requests for an extension to this timeframe will be considered by the Chairman.

 - The appeal must be made under at least one of the three grounds stated above, and the ground(s) must be identified in the appeal.

 - Details of the reasons to support the appeal in respect of each ground must be provided, and any supporting documentation will be considered as part of the appeal.

 - Mere disagreement with the Press Ombudsman’s decision is not a ground for appeal,nor does it constitute an acceptable rationale for an appeal on any of the three stated grounds.

 - A copy of the appeal shall be sent to the other party to the complaint within five working days of its receipt by the Chairman.
 The other party will be invited to submit any observations they wish to make on the appeal within ten working days.
 A copy of any observations received will be sent to the appellant for their information.